Autumn Table

 Mouse – you can highlight/ play any key by clicking on it directly.

-In the settings there are two QWERTY keyboard overlay types that you can choose between labeled ‘partial’ and ‘full’.
+Input Options Keyboard – there are options within the application settings to use QWERTY input from your computer keyboard to play the notes on the on-screen piano.
+There are two QWERTY keyboard overlay types that you can choose between labeled ‘partial’ and ‘full’.
 The partial keyboard overlay covers a single octave and is split across two rows of the keyboard.
 In 'full' mode, all the piano keys are sequentially mapped across the keyboard.

-The on-screen piano has additional options to customise how the application handles playback, including a sustain feature and instrument selector.
-There are also options to display or hide the keyboard note overlay as well as a 'lock to scale' feature where only notes selected in the scale will give audio feedback.
+Keyboard Screenshot There are additional options to customise playback that accompany the on-screen piano when the application is in unlocked mode.
+This adds in buttons to display or hide the keyboard note overlay as well as a 'lock to scale' feature where only notes selected in the scale will give audio feedback.

-You will also notice an octave selector, this specifically controls the playback (output) octave.
-It can be configured independently from the MIDI (input) octave so you can control how the application receives audio in and how it plays it separately.
+There is an octave selector that controls the playback (output) octave.
+It can be configured independently from the MIDI (input) octave selector in the settings, so you can control how the application receives audio in and how it plays it back separately.

 Playback